 It's taken Apple a further 10 years after launching the original iPad in 2010 to give us handwriting tools once more.

-From what we've seen, it's been worth the wait.
+From using the feature in iPadOS, it's been worth the wait.
 While the translation to typed text isn't foolproof, it has got the word or characters we were looking for, even with our scrawl, around 90-95 per cent of the time.

 Previously, the only real reason to get the Apple Pencil for the iPad was if you were an artist or graphically minded.
 And even then, it was a pain to have to put the Pencil down to engage with a quick message or type something in.